bmcphail05/SSSR17/PITCHME.md

 ---?image=https://raw.githubusercontent.com/bmcphail05/SSSR17/master/gini.png&size=90%

 ---
-_Necessary Conditions_:
+* _Necessary Conditions_:
   1) Party-State's prejudice against religion
   2) High level of religious diversity = competition
-3) Power consolidated in hands of atheism Communist Party
+  3) Power consolidated in hands of atheist Party

 ---
 **Has China's history of religious suppression and the privileged position of atheism in China's political system resulted in socioeconomic disadvantages for religious people?**